Scaling of disorder operator at deconfined quantum criticality: Three lattice models

 where $\langle ij \rangle$ denotes the thin $J_1$ bond and $\langle ij \rangle^{'}$ denotes the thick $J_2$ bond, and the QCP $(J_2/J_1)_c=1.90951(1)$~\cite{Ma2018} is also known to fall within the $(2+1)d$ O(3) universality class.
 The reason that we study both Eqs. \eqref{eq:bilayerH} and \eqref{eq:J1J2H} is that although the QCPs are in the same universality class, the presence of strong $J_2$ and weak $J_1$ bonds in Eq. \eqref{eq:J1J2H} breaks the lattice translation symmetry while Eq. \eqref{eq:bilayerH} is fully translation-invariant.
 As we show below, because of the translation symmetry breaking, the domain $M$ must be chosen so that its boundary avoids strong singlet bonds to correctly extract the scaling behavior of the disorder operator.

 The last model is the $J$-$Q_3$ model as illustrated in Fig.~\ref{fig:fig1}(c) with the following Hamiltonian,

 Here $P_{ij}=\frac{1}{4}-\mathbf{S}_{i}\cdot\mathbf{S}_{j}$ is the two-spin singlet projector.
-The quantum critical point separating the N\'eel and VBS states is at $[Q/(J+Q)]_c=0.59864(5)$~\cite{Lou2009,Shaounpub} (see Sec.
-I of Supplemental Materials (SM) for details~\cite{suppl}).
+The quantum critical point separating the N\'eel and VBS states is at $[Q/(J+Q)]_c=0.59864(5)$~\cite{Lou2009,Shaounpub} (see Appendix \ref{sec:app-b} for details~\cite{suppl}).
 While the VBS order vanishes at the QCP after extrapolating to the thermodynamic limit, in a finite system there is always a small but non-zero VBS order.
 Therefore the computation of the disorder parameter may suffer from similar kinds of lattice effect that occurs in the $J_1$-$J_2$ model.
-To eliminate such effect as much as possible, in our QMC measurement of the disorder operator we adjust the region according to the profile of the instantaneous VBS order to achieve robustly converged results from finite-size analysis (see Sec.
-II of SM for details).
+To eliminate such effect as much as possible, in our QMC measurement of the disorder operator we adjust the region according to the profile of the instantaneous VBS order to achieve robustly converged results from finite-size analysis (see Appendix \ref{sec:app-b} for details).